How much can I sell my house for?

 Identifying and reducing selling costs

-To maximize profits, it's essential to carefully manage and reduce selling costs.
+To maximise profits, you must carefully manage and reduce selling costs.
 Begin by listing all expected expenses, such as estate agent fees, solicitor fees, removal costs, and any other transactional costs involved in the sale process.
+Calculate each cost range as these depend on many factors: for example the removal costs, cost range might be anything between £250 - £4000 + VAT.

 This exercise not only aids in budgeting but also highlights areas where costs can be cut.
 For instance, choosing an online estate agent over a traditional high street agent can be more economical, as they often offer lower fees.